alleyinteractive/wordpress-simplechart/README.md

 1. Save the post in WordPress
 1. You can now embed the Chart in any post by selecting it from the Charts section in the Media Manager, which will drop a shortcode into the post content.

-### Local app setup script
+### Update script for Simplechart web app

 Do this from the root of the `wordpress-simplechart` plugin directory, either in your theme or in `wp-plugins`:

 ````
 $ npm install
-$ node simplechart-install.js
+$ node simplechart-update.js
 ````

 This script will download the Simplechart web app to your local copy of the WordPress plugin.
 It **requires** a [GitHub access token](https://github.com/settings/tokens), which you can pass to the script with the command line argument `--token=<your GitHub token>` or by putting it in a file `github_token.txt`

-If you want to install a copy plugin for deployment to Pantheon or other Git-based hosts, there is a `--deploy-mode` flag.
+If you want to install the plugin for deployment to Pantheon or other Git-based hosts, there is a `--deploy-mode` flag.
 Use cautiously, as it will delete the plugin's Git files and other stuff necessary for reinstallation.
 If you think you might be doing local development, **do not use this option!**

 ### Available WordPress filters